Placement, Process and Procedures for 7A for 6th Graders

-As middle school quickly approaches for some students there are decisions and recommendations that will be occurring of which you need to be aware including math placement.
+As middle school approaches, for some students, there are decisions and recommendations that parents need to be aware of, including math placement.

-- Click here to review the district’s Math Recommendation Process and Course Descriptions.
+Click here to review the district’s Middle School Math Course Descriptions.